On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Experimental Illustration of Entropy-Driven Drift

 \subsection{Entropy Landscape and Drift Structure}

-We next visualize the structural origin of the behavior observed in Fig.~\ref{fig:distance_trajectories}.
+We next illustrate the structural origin of the trajectory behavior shown in Fig.~\ref{fig:distance_trajectories}.

-Figure~\ref{fig:entropy_landscape} shows the entropy landscape $S(d)$ together with the corresponding entropy increment $\Delta S(d)$ and the entropy-driven drift $\mathbb{E}[\Delta d \mid d]$ as a function of $d$, which are given by (\ref{eq:entropy-landscape}), (\ref{eq:entropy-increment}) and (\ref{eq:drift}), respectively.
-The dashed vertical lines in Fig.~\ref{fig:entropy_landscape} indicate $d^* = 32.00$, where the entropy-driven drift vanishes in this setting.
+Figure~\ref{fig:entropy_landscape} shows the entropy landscape $S(d)$ together with the corresponding entropy increment $\Delta S(d)$ and the drift $\mathbb{E}[\Delta d \mid d]$ as a function of $d$, as given by Eqs.~(\ref{eq:entropy-landscape}), (\ref{eq:entropy-increment}), and (\ref{eq:drift}), respectively.
+The dashed vertical line indicates the equilibrium distance $d^* = 32.00$, where the drift vanishes.

-In the left panel of Fig.~\ref{fig:entropy_landscape}, we observe that the entropy landscape exhibits a pronounced unimodal structure and its peak is far from the target state.
-The continuous entropy-maximizing point is $\hat{d}^* = 31.68$, as given by (\ref{eq:dstar}) for $n=200$ and $k=40$.
-The discrete entropy landscape attains its maximum at the nearest shell(s), which in this case lie essentially at the same location.
-Note here that the maximum distance $d_{\max}$ is $40$ in this case, and thus the entropy maximum is located closer to the high-distance region of the state space than to the target
+The entropy landscape exhibits a unimodal structure with its maximum located away from the target state.
+For the present parameters, the continuous maximizer is $\hat{d}^* = 31.68$, and the discrete maximum occurs at the nearest shell(s).
+This confirms that the combinatorial mass of the state space is concentrated at intermediate distances.

-In the middle panel of Fig.~\ref{fig:entropy_landscape}, we observe that the entropy increment $\Delta S(d)= S(d+1) - S(d)$ is positive for $d < \hat{d}^*$ and negative for $d > \hat{d}^*$.
-We also observe that around the target state, the entropy increment is positive and relatively large.
-This means that the entropy landscape is steeply increasing near the target.
-The steep increase in entropy near the target reflects a strong asymmetry in local transitions, which induces a bias away from the target
+The entropy increment $\Delta S(d)$ is positive for $d < \hat{d}^*$ and negative for $d > \hat{d}^*$, indicating that the entropy increases as the distance approaches the entropy-maximizing region.
+Near the target, the entropy increment $\Delta S(d)$ becomes strongly positive, reflecting a sharp imbalance in the number of neighboring states.

-In the right panel of Fig.~\ref{fig:entropy_landscape}, we observe that the entropy-driven drift $\mathbb{E}[\Delta d \mid d]$ is positive for $d < d^*$ and negative for $d > d^*$.
-This indicates that the dynamics exhibit a systematic drift toward the equilibrium distance $d^*$.
+The drift $\mathbb{E}[\Delta d \mid d]$ is positive for $d < d^*$ and negative for $d > d^*$, showing that the dynamics exhibit a systematic tendency toward the equilibrium distance.
+This behavior is consistent with the mean-reverting drift derived in Eq.~(\ref{eq:equilibrium}).

-Owing to this mean-reverting nature shown in (\ref{eq:equilibrium}), the closer the process approaches the target state within the region $d < d^*$, the more it encounters a strong outward drift that impedes further progress toward the target.